Mountain Pygmy-possums were thought to be extinct until they were rediscovered at Mt Hotham in the 1960s.

 Climate change, the loss of habitat and predators, mainly feral cats and foxes, are all severe threats to the Mountain Pygmy-possum.

 An emerging threat is the reduction in the possum's key food source over spring, the Bogong Moth.
 This is a currently particular focus within the Mountain Pygmy-possum Recovery Team.

-Each spring, Mountain Pygmy-possums wake up from their annual hibernation, hungry for nutritious Bogong Moths to eat so they can raise their young.
+Each spring, Mountain Pygmy-possums wake up from their annual hibernation, hungry for nutritious Bogong Moths to eat.

 We need Australia's help finding these moths and guiding them to the possums!